-J. The "Whoopsie!": I have incorporated a new option in all my syllabi for all of my classes.
+J. The "Whoopsie!":

+I have incorporated a new option for all of my classes.
 The "Whoopsie!"
-Each student is allotted one "Whoopsie!" per semester.
+Each student is allotted one "Whoopsie!" per semester or term.
 The "Whoopsie!" allows a student to make up an online exam that they may have missed, without penalty.
 My exams are on Blackboard and open for twenty-four hours.
-If a student missed this window of opportunity, they may contact me and use their "Whoopsie!"
+If a student missed this window of opportunity, they must contact me ASAP and use their "Whoopsie!" within three days.
 I will then reopen the exam, only for twenty-four hours, and the student may then make it up.
 There are written assignments, with due dates, on the schedule.
 These written assignments are due via email attachment to my SPC email (rherbert@southplainscollege.edu) by 11:59 pm on the day scheduled.
-If a student misses that window of opportunity, and has not previously used their one "Whoopsie!", they may turn in that written assignment up to two weeks late, with no penalty.
+If a student misses that window of opportunity, and has not previously used their one "Whoopsie!", they may contact me ASAP and then turn in that written assignment up to three days late, with no penalty.
+During the last week of the semester, or term, students may not use their "Whoopsie!"
+This policy is necessary due to the deadlines for faculty turning in grade rolls to the Registrar.

+For my Face-to-Face sections, the "Whoopsie!" may be used to make up one, single, absence.
+Due to grading time constraints, the single student "Whoopsie!" may not be used for the Implicit Bias Extra Credit Opportunity.
+That deadline is exempt because the due date is already near the end of the semester and I have mountains of grading to accomplish before Grades are due to the Registrar.
+The final exam (exam IV) is also exempted from the "Whoopsie!" because of the time constraints at the end of the semester or term.
 No student is allowed more than the one, single-use, "Whoopsie!" per semester.
 The "Whoopsie!"
 MAY NOT BE USED TO REOPEN DISCUSSION BOARD FORUMS!
 I have tried to make the Forum Prompts tie into the course material being covered during that particular week.
 The Forums will only be open, from 12:00 am on Sunday until 11:59 pm on Friday, of the week in question.

 I have been the recipient of "second chances".
 Because of these "second chances" my current life is drastically different then my earlier life was.
 The "Whoopsie!" is one way I try to "pass on the second chances to others".
 I feel that "good Karma" requires one to "pay forward" the good things one has been given by the Universe.
 Please do not try to abuse the "Whoopsie!"
-I think most students will not but invariably someone will.
-This is the first semester for this option so how you respond to this will influence my decision to allow future students to use the "Whoopsie!"
+I think most students will not, but invariably, someone will.
+This is the second semester for this option so how you respond to this will influence my decision to allow future students to use the "Whoopsie!".
+The first semester I had approximately twenty-percent of my students utilize their "Whoopsie!".
+I think that supports the continued use of this policy, but the only way to accurately assess anything is the pattern over time.
+You will play an important role in the decision to keep, or to delete, the "Whoopsie!".